 - They ask your permission to get all your prior AdSense and Analytics stats.
 I guess this makes sense because they want to know about your traffic and how best to optimize ads for it, but seemed a little invasive at first.
 I opted not to give permission, and sent them a screenshot of my analytics so that they could see I have the required amount of traffic.

-I signed up on April 27th.
-I was hoping they’d start optimizing my site within a few days, but it wasn’t until May 29th (over a month!) that I finally got an email saying my site was ready.
+I was hoping they’d start optimizing my site within a few days, but I actually had to wait to be approved before I got an email saying my site was ready.
 They told me that normally it only takes a few hours, but my site was special so they had to make some updates to their system to make it work properly.

 Pages per session

 Server response time (no real difference in time with Ezoic)

 Googlebot crawl stats